alexyun0429/Xray_on_FHIR/README.md

 ### REACT.js

 The project is made in REACT.js to display the information and have the user intract with the page.

+### Acknowledgment

+The project was built with Thea, Selma, Tord, Elin, and Emilie, whom CSIRO mentored.